 Strategy

-Every Mafia player makes the same mistakes in their first few games.
+Every Werewolf player makes the same mistakes in their first few games.
 Most keep making them for much longer than that.
 This is a catalog of the most frequent errors sorted by role, with concrete fixes.
 Read it before your next game and you'll play better than 80% of the table.

-Mistakes Citizens Make
+Mistakes Villagers Make

 Playing Passive